 If you’ve added the image to a library, the unlicensed image will display a shopping cart icon next to the asset name.
 When you’re ready to license the image, simply click the shopping cart icon and the licensing page will directly open in your browser allowing you to complete the process, eliminating the need to track down the right link.

 With Stock assets at your fingertips from both Adobe XD, and Adobe Stock on the web, there are several ways you can put Stock photography to work for you.
 Varying budgets, requirements and use-cases may dictate different needs, but here are some ideas for inspiration.

 Crafting stunning experiences

-The Adobe Stock portfolio gives you access to hundreds of thousands of images and graphics for licensed use in production assets like marketing campaigns, website and app designs and more.
-If you’re a small team or a big team on a budget, leveraging Stock assets can be a fantastic way of achieving the desired results without contracting a photographer directly to create customised imagery.
+The Adobe Stock portfolio gives you access to hundreds of thousands of images and graphics for licensed use in production assets like marketing campaigns, website and app designs, and more.
+If you’re a small team, or a big team on a budget, leveraging Stock assets can be a fantastic way of achieving the desired results without contracting a photographer directly to create custom imagery.

 When designing user experiences, imagery is often one of the last pieces to be integrated into a design, instead focusing on how a user navigates and interacts with the content.
 Once a certain level of validation is complete on wireframes, it is helpful to continue testing as fidelity is increased.

 Thanks to the ability to include image previews of Adobe Stock assets, prior to licensing them, these assets can be used in user-testing as a way of validating image clarity, and whether or not the creative you’re choosing supports the intended experience or not.

 Though you may not plan to use Stock imagery in your final production designs, Stock imagery can be a very helpful tool in establishing creative direction, and understanding composition within a mid-fidelity design layout.